aiegoo/documentation/_wiki/blog/2022/2022-01-31-smartlink.md

 SmartLink is a broadband digital datalink with an integrated onboard computer.
 Two HD video channels, telemetry and control with ultra-low latency and a range of up to 20 km.
 ![image](https://user-images.githubusercontent.com/42961200/151624340-a9195014-e734-484b-b71d-99981acee473.png)

-SmartLink Launch Webinar
+> SmartLink Launch Webinar

 Recording of the LIVE webinar hosted by Sky-Drones Founder & CEO Kirill Shilov demonstrating the most advanced drone connectivity unit - SmartLink.

 {% include youtubePlayer.html id=page.youtubeID %}

-Description
+> Description

 ### Air module
 ![image](https://user-images.githubusercontent.com/42961200/151624548-ab9b8846-560f-4bb5-8ece-4a1354507ca7.png)

-​ Air is based on a powerful quad-core ARM Cortex A53 SoC (system-on-chip) computer running Linux.
+​[SmartLink]() Air is based on a powerful quad-core ARM Cortex A53 SoC (system-on-chip) computer running Linux.
 The system is capable of handling two real time HD video streams from cameras (CSI and HDMI), autopilot telemetry and control.
 It has an abundant supply of resources for user applications with various interfaces including USB, UART, I2C, and SPI allowing users to connect their desired payloads and tightly integrate it with their flight controller and / or ground control station.
 LTE connection is also available and is operated by plug and play technology.

 ### Ground module
 ![image](https://user-images.githubusercontent.com/42961200/151624572-2fe99cd0-8114-45f7-b975-970d48be1439.png)

 Ground module is extremely compact and lightweight.
 It has a micro USB connector to interact with any kind of device - laptops, smartphones, tablets, and desktop computers are all supported.
-All you need to do is connect it and open the  application.
+All you need to do is connect it and open the [SmartAPGCS]() application.
 Ground module features an active cooling system which allows the module to withstand high ambient temperatures making it even more reliable in harsher environments.
 2x2 MIMO technology provides higher bandwidth, lower latency and longer range.

 ### How it works
 ![image](https://user-images.githubusercontent.com/42961200/151624637-d5d3bc1f-e0ac-4058-90f6-110404cec236.png)